Skip to main content Skip to secondary navigation

 Developing and validating cardiothoracic surgery tools using machine learning and augmented reality.
 Our goal is to further understand and improve cardiothoracic surgery outcomes.

-This award provides clinical innovation funds to recipients who focus on enhancing clinical efficiency, advancing patient flow, and promoting patient progression.
+This fund supports recipients focused on enhancing clinical efficiency, advancing patient flow, and promoting patient progression.

 Chad accepted into Kavli Center Graduate Fellowship!